the-pro7/the-pro7/README.md

 ## Guess what?!
 I can design too 🎨!

-I work with Figma as well 🖌🎨
+I work with Figma as well 🖌🎨.
+Been designing my own projects on Figma and realising'em with code for the past 2 years!
 <br />
 <br />
 [![My Skills](https://skillicons.dev/icons?i=figma)](https://skillicons.dev)